rainbowdashlabs/sql-java/README.md

 ```

 We check if our `ResultSet` contains a row with the `next()` method.
 If so we get the column with the name coins.
 A `*`
 selector should be avoided.
-Its unreadable for other people reading your code and bad practise.
+It's unreadable for other people reading your code and bad practise.

 ### Select Multiple Rows.